Rejuve/bayesnet/README.md

-and an any function that is true if any of the input variables have values stated in a list:
+we also offer an  "any" function that is true if any of the input variables have values stated in a list.
+The "any" function can only have two values:

 cpt["high_covid_risk"] =any(bayesianNetwork,cpt,
 		{